 You cannot communicate properly when you’re upset because children will not remember what you said, but more of how they felt to see you lash out.

 Remember, the word “discipline” came from the Latin word “disciplina,” which means meaning “instruction and training.”
 It is derived from the root word discere—”to learn.”

 What do you want your child to learn?
 What is the best way to discipline them without venting your frustrations, while still reassuring them of your love?

 Kids listen and express themselves best when they feel they are secure and cared for.
 Once they feel that they are not being blamed, they will be more open to the lessons you wish to teach them.

-For instance, don't simply tell them that their behaviour upsets you, but tell them in a rational manner how certain kinds of behaviour, like refusing to do homework or not wanting to share toys, will give them a difficult time in the long run.
+For instance, don’t simply tell them that their behavior upsets you, but tell them in a rational manner how certain kinds of behavior, like refusing to do homework or not wanting to share toys, will give them a difficult time in the long run.

 3. Truly connect with your child

 Effective discipline doesn’t just mean keeping your own emotions at bay, it means helping your child calm down as well.
 You know your child best.
 Will hugging them or speaking to them eye-to-eye help?

 Kids benefit when parents talk to them about their feelings, show empathy, and discuss constructive ways to cope.
 Connection matters most when teaching a child.
 And your connection is also important to teach him about discipline.